 Ryokou-jin:

 Ever wanted to go to Japan with Kinjin?
 Ryokou-jin is here to help!
-Ryokou-jin is here to help organizing our once every 2 years Japan-trip.
+Ryokou-jin is here to help organize our Japatn-trip once every 2 years.
 It is the central organizing body for the Japan trip.
 We mainly inform people about upcoming trips and help people in planning their trip to Japan.

 Senpai: